 It is our practical and creative response to inequality of opportunity in the UK.
-With hundreds of volunteer members from all walks of life, the alternative old boy network provides connections, confidence and opportunity for those young people most able to benefit from, but least able to access, the existing networks of privilege that dominate UK cultural, political and economic life.
+With thousands of volunteer members from all walks of life, the alternative ‘old boy’ network provides connections, confidence and opportunity for those young people most able to benefit from, but least able to access, the existing networks of privilege that dominate UK cultural, political and economic life.

 Not a problem!
 Some of our most valued contacts are scientists, factory workers or self-trained artists who left school at a young age.
-What IS important is that you have a passion for social justice, love the arts and are willing to do what you can to help young people facing a toxic mix of pressures at a pivotal time.
+What is important is that you have a passion for social justice, love the arts and are willing to do what you can to help young people.